Huihuiweng/starter-hugo-academic/content/en/project/slow_and_fast_EQs/index.md

 ---
-title: A new theory connects slow and fast earthquakes
+title: Slow and fast earthquakes
-summary: We propose a new model to elucidate the fundamental connections between slow and fast earthquakes.
+summary: A new theoretical model elucidating the fundamental connections between slow and fast earthquakes.
 tags:
   - Slow earthquakes
 date: '2022-12-01T00:00:00Z'